-The Credit Recovery pilot program will help students who are lacking enough credits to earn a diploma, providing extra help and support to students who are struggling.
-We will launch it in one of our learning communities, using a mix of online learning and classroom time with a teacher.
-We will use the pilot funds to hire teachers who have demonstrated a high level of effectiveness to help these struggling students graduate on time.
+C. Credit Recovery program (pilot) (\$1,295,400 in county funding) The Credit Recovery pilot program helps students who are lacking enough credits to earn a diploma, providing extra help and support to students who are struggling.
+We launched it in one of our learning communities, using a mix of online learning and classroom time with a teacher.
+We used the pilot funds to hire teachers who have demonstrated a high level of effectiveness to help these struggling students graduate on time.

-D. New Leaders for New Schools program (\$215,078 in county funding)

-New Leaders for New Schools is a partnership with a nonprofit organization to train principal candidates.
-Fourteen full-time New Leaders for New Schools resident principals will be placed in high-needs CMS schools beginning in August 2010.
+D. New Leaders for New Schools program (\$215,078 in county funding) New Leaders for New Schools is a partnership with a nonprofit organization to train principal candidates.
+Fourteen full-time New Leaders for New Schools resident principals were placed in high-needs CMS schools in August 2010.
 After successful completion of the one-year residency, New Leaders for New Schools resident principals earn North Carolina principal licensure and are potential candidates for a principalship.
 Funding will cover contracted services for leadership coaches and training costs.

-E. Magnet program (\$1,235,850 in county funding) Funding will cover several programs, including: A middle school Montessori program will be added through a phase
+- E. Magnet program (\$1,235,850 in county funding) - Funding will cover several programs, including:

-A middle school Montessori program will be added through a phase-in process.
-The sixth grade was added in 2009-2010 on the existing Montessori elementary sites and grade seven will be added at Sedgefield Middle in 2010-2011.
+A middle school Montessori program was added through a phase-in process.
+The sixth grade was added in 2009-2010 on the existing Montessori elementary sites and grade seven was added at Sedgefield Middle in 2010-2011.